Castlefield

 The cost of the project was stretching to well over £60m and required a significant subsidy from Red Kite that could be better used to provide new homes elsewhere at a much lower cost and to invest in the homes we already have.

-Subsidy is the money that we put into building homes and which we must write off, as the rent from the homes we build will never pay back the cost of building and maintaining them.
+Subsidy is the money that we put into building homes and which we must write off as the rent from the homes we build will never pay back the cost of building and maintaining them.
 Our Board felt it was better value for money to use this money to deliver homes elsewhere in the area on less challenging sites, as they could be built with much lower levels of subsidy.

 We remain dedicated to building much-needed affordable homes in the area and will continue to develop on land that we own or purchase homes from developers through Section 106 opportunities.
-The money we would have invested in this project along with the proceeds from the sale will be used for delivering new homes.

 By building homes in ways that are more financially viable we will be able to achieve better value for money and deliver more affordable homes.